-As an Importer of Record (IOR), whether a resident of the United States or a non-resident, it is your explicit responsibility to act with reasonable care.
+As an Importer of Record (IOR), whether a resident of the U.S. or a non-resident, it is your explicit responsibility to act with reasonable care.
 CBP's reasonable care standards are clearly defined, and more information can be obtained on that subject referenced in this paper.

-Transaction Value (TV) is the most usual valuation methodology, and used appropriately, does fit the most frequent type of transactions.
-Transaction value or TV can be defined as ?the price paid or payable for the merchandise.?
+Transaction Value (TV) is the most common valuation method, and used appropriately, does fit the most frequent type of transactions.
+TV can be defined as "the price paid or payable for the merchandise."
 There are a number of possible influences that may prohibit declaring TV on your imports, including:

 - Related transactions may not be eligible, depending on a number of factors

 - Leased or loaned equipment is not eligible for TV